makotokw/redmine_render_markdown_in_repository/README.md

 # Redmine Render Markdown in Repository

-This plugin renders markdown file in repository.
+This plugin renders markdown file(.md or .markdown) in repository.

 ## Requirements

 * Redmine 2.0 or later
-* redcarpet
+* redcarpet (Redmine 2.4 or earlier)

 ## Installation

-### Install redcarpet
+### Install redcarpet (Redmine 2.4 or earlier)

 Redmine 2.5.0 includes redcarpet already.
+You should install redcarpet by using ``Gemfile.local`` if Redmine 2.4 or earlier

 Create ``Gemfile.local`` into ``#{RAILS_ROOT}``.